-At Boundary Oak, we have been able to send pupils on incredible visits to motorsport workshops, the West End of London, the Air Traffic Control Centre and to Rolls Royce in the Midlands.
+At Boundary Oak, we have been able to send pupils on incredible visits to motorsport workshops, the West End of London, the Air Traffic Control Centre and to Rolls Royce in Chichester.

 These are timetabled at appropriate points throughout the academic year.